-2022 Out-and-Back Course
+2025 Out-and-Back Course

-The Bobcat Fire of 2020 torched many areas of the course, as runners will begin to see approaching Islip Saddle.
-Due to excessive damage from the fire and subsequent rainstorms on the trail through Chantry Flats, Newcomb Saddle, Redbox and Shortcut Saddle, trail access remains closed.
-After two years of cancellations due to the COVID-19 pandemic and fire, the decision was made to host an out-and-back course from Wrightwood to Shortcut Saddle and back - a worthy challenge for all who have missed the San Gabriels.
+The Eaton Fire in January torched many areas of the last quarter of the point-to-point course.
+Due to excessive damage from the fire and to the community in Altadena, trail access remains closed.
+While the Bridge Fire last September severely damaged the first 11 miles of the course leaving Wrightwood, the closure was recently lifted and we are allowed to pass through this changed, but still familiar landscape.
+As in 2020 with the Bobcat Fire damage, we will once again use the out-and-back course from Wrightwood to Shortcut Saddle and back.
 We have every intention of returning to the point-to-point course in the future, as the forest allows.